 Type V construction is one in which the materials used for structural components, external walls, and internal walls are allowed as per the code.

-The necessity to provide passive fireproofing in high rise buildings became apparent after the tragedy of 9/11.
+The necessity to provide passive protection in high rise buildings became apparent after the tragedy of 9/11.
 Subsequently, the International Code Council’s Board of Directors formed an adhoc committee – the Terrorism Resistant Building (TRB) committee – to review and suggest revisions to the building code to reinforce the construction of buildings in order to make them more resistant to terrorist attacks.
 It could be debatable whether the building code should be amended in this regard, nevertheless, the task group did create and propose tougher standards for high-rise edifices.

 The TRB’s suggestions which were adopted in the 2009 International Building Code to regulate High-Rise Buildings (Section 403) included: